WoobeenJeong/miRNA_motif_finding/README.md

 [ 2023-20920 Woobeen Jeong / interdisciplinary program in bio-infomatics ]

+## Free Expansion: LIN28A RNA-seq data
+* 2023-05-23
+  > 주제 선정 시작 : 후보군
+    - Relative frequency of Watson-Crick pair
+    - Binding predictor using ML

+* 2023-05-24

 ## Contents: LIN28A RNA interaction
 * 2023-04-28 **[ Mission 1 ]**
   > what and why does it bind